ryannhally/CS390GitTutorialResubmission/README.md

 First, there are a few things you will need in order to successfully complete this tutorial.
 1. A Mac

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Since this is a tutorial on using Git from the command line, we will be interacting with Git and the files we create through
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Since this is a tutorial on using Git from the command line, we will be interacting

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; commands.
-The commands featured in this tutorial are for terminal on Mac.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; with Git and the files we create through commands.
+The commands featured in this

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; tutorial are for terminal on Mac.
 For resources on using Git with other

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; operating systems, please see here: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

-2. Have GiT installed
+2. Have Git installed

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Of course, to use Git we will need to have Git!
-If you don't already have Git installed or aren't sure, please see the "Install Git"
+If you don't already have Git

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; installed or aren't sure, please see the "Install Git"

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; section below.

 3. A text editor

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In this tutorial we will create and edit a file so we can practice saving changes with
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In this tutorial we will create and edit a file.
+I will be using TextEdit on Mac,

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Git.
-I will be using TextEdit on Mac, which is a great option for this tutorial since

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; we will only be making simple changes.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; which is a great option for this tutorial since we will only be making simple changes.

 ## Some notes on this tutorial